precog/matryoshka/README.md

 Executes a SQL query, contained in the single, required query parameter, on the backend responsible for the request path.

-The result is returned in the response body, formatted as one JSON object per line.
-By default, the “readable” JSON format (described below) is returned, but an `Accept` header may be specified: `Accept: application/ldjson;mode=precise` for “precise” JSON or `Accept: text/csv` for comma-separated.
+The result is returned in the response body.
+By default, the “readable” JSON format (described below) is returned, formatted as one JSON object per line, but an `Accept` header may be specified.
+For example, `Accept: application/json` for “readable” for results in a single JSON array, `Accept: application/ldjson;mode=precise` for “precise” JSON or `Accept: text/csv` for comma-separated.

+For compressed output use `Accept-Encoding: gzip`.

 SQL `limit` syntax may be used to keep the result size reasonable.